AmyOuY/OuYmHotelManager/README.md

 # Hotel Management System (C# .NET Framework)

 <ul>
-  <li> A desktop application that allows users to manage User Roles, Hotel Rooms, Clients, Check-ins, Checkouts and Check in/out Reports with User Authentication and Permission. </li>
+  <li> A desktop application that allows users to manage User Roles, Hotel Rooms, Clients, Check-ins, Checkouts and Check in/out Reports with Authentication and Permission. </li>
   <li> A middle Web API layer that services the desktop application was created to expand the utility of the app. </li>
   <li> Front-end was implemented with Windows Presentation Foundation (<strong>WPF</strong>) using Caliburn Micro's MVVM pattern and Dependency Injection container. </li>
-  <li> The middle API layer was implemented using ASP.NET MVC and Web API, Authentication and Authorization with Swagger documentation, and Async/Await. </li>
+  <li> The middle Web API layer was implemented using ASP.NET MVC and Web API, Authentication and Authorization with Swagger documentation, and Async/Await. </li>
   <li> Back-end data storage and retrieval was implemented with Microsoft SQL Server Data Tools (<strong>SSDT</strong>). </li>
 </ul>

 <h3></h3>
-<h3> Swagger was used to document and demonstrate the Web API</h3>
+<h3> Swagger was used to document the Web API Endpoints</h3>
 <hr>
 <img src="./Images/WebAPI.png">